redwolfsecurity/axibase_dockers/README.md

    ... --env COLLECTOR_CONFIG='config.xml:password=password\,with\;separators' ...
    ```

-Additional escaping might be required; this depends on the shell type and version.
+Additional escaping might be required depending on the shell type and version.

-> Note: bind-mounted files or directories, i.e. `--volume /file-or-directory-path:...`, should not be removed or renamed between container restarts.
+> Note: files or directories mounted into the container, i.e. `--volume /home/user/import:/import`, should not be removed or renamed between container restarts.

 ## Explore